 Last week engineers completed the first UFB stage.
-The so-called UFB1 fibre network reaches three quarters of the country.
+The UFB1 fibre network reaches three quarters of New Zealand.

 When New Zealand built its copper telephone network, government saw it as a nation-building exercise.
 Copper phone wires reached almost everywhere.